redwoodjs/example-blog/README.md

 * Listing all blog posts with first paragraph summaries and pagination (the homepage)
 * Reading a single, full blog post
-* Searching for blog posts by keyword (simple `LIKE` lookup in SQL)
+* Searching for blog posts by keyword
 * Displaying all posts with a given tag
+* Contact form
+* Fully responsive at various viewport sizes

 The admin includes:

-* User authentication (login and logout using [Netlify Identity](https://docs.netlify.com/visitor-access/identity/) with username/password or Oauth with GitHub, GitLab and Google)
-* List of all blog posts
+* User authentication
 * Create a new blog post with:
   * Title
   * Slug (URL)